All current, open RFPs are available via the Grants page.

 Either will be acceptable.

 Yes, it may be conditional.

-The funding authorized should be predominantly coordinated and spent by the applicant HEI.
-The decision to allocate funds to partnering institutions is up to the prime applicant; however, it is important to keep in mind that the prime applicant will be responsible for submitting periodic financial reports to the Innovation Fund.
+The decision to allocate funds within the institution or to partnering institutions is up to the prime applicant.
+This also depends on the nature of the proposed program and activities.
+It is important to keep in mind that, if funded, the prime applicant will be responsible for submitting periodic financial reports to the Innovation Fund.

-All applications should be submitted by one primary institution.
-Applicant institutions that propose programs involving multiple institutions should describe the activities, roles, and budget related to those institutions.
-The grant will be awarded to the prime applicant institution, who is responsible for the execution and reporting on the project, including management of the budget and overall partnership.
+The grant will be awarded to the prime applicant institution, who will be responsible for the implementation and reporting on the project, including management of the budget and overall partnership.